-North Residence Hall residents must purchase a minimum point package for meals that provides 17 balanced meals per week.
-South Residence Hall residents must purchase a minimum point package for meals that provides 10 balanced meals per week and may opt to purchase a larger meal plan if desired.
+North Residence Hall residents must purchase a minimum point package for meals that provides 15 balanced meals per week and may opt to purchase a larger meal plan if desired.
+South Residence Hall residents must purchase a minimum point package for meals that provides 12 balanced meals per week and may opt to purchase a larger meal plan if desired.
 Additional points may be purchased, but unused points will not carry over to the next school year.